 - extra virgin olive oil

 The Dietary Approaches to Stop Hypertension (DASH) diet was crafted specifically to stop high blood pressure.
-It’s part of a plan that also includes exercise.
-But, it’s also proven to
+A

 - whole grains

 The diet also calls for reducing total fat, especially saturated fat.

 - less than 7% of your daily calories from saturated fat